archit-kalla/project2/ReadMe_Instructions.txt

 page (a set of 10 sequential articles) from Nr servers, the contacted server first checks to see if it has the article.
 If not, it then starts contacting servers, starting with the primary and after that random servers, up to Nr-1 times until it obtains the needed article.
 This repeats for a whole page. quorum_sync makes sure all the servers have all articles after a specified amount of time.
 It first checks which sequence numbers the server has, and then afterwards attempts to get those articles from a server.

+In local write mode all of the servers must be up and working.
+The primary tag must be present although functionally is not too relevant.
+The primary servers main job is to assign new seqnums to articles or replies.
+Outside of this function, the traditional "primary" server is the server that is currently being written to by a client.
+The client keeps track of the seqnums that it has written.
+Upon connecting to a new server the the client will call fetch to that server with its own written sequnums.
+If the server does not have certain articles or replies, it will fetch from all the servers until the article it is looking for is found.
+In this implementation, we implement the literal definition of "read - your - writes" as other writes are not fetched on client change, only ones that are present on the new connected client.
+Each server has a thread that is dedicated to "lazily" writing messages to other servers much like a primary does in primary back up method.

 Test Cases: